eabila/wikibots/README.md

 ## Testing the workspace

-*   Set up a Ghostbot (e.g.: Jenkins &Github link) and check whether it produces results
+*   Set up a Ghostbot in Jenkins with https://github.com/ernestoab/wikibots and check whether it produces results

 ## Setup workingenvironment

-*   Set up Jenkins jobs in accordance to the original Wikibots
+*   Set up Jenkins jobs in accordance to the original Wikibots and desired GitHub repo

 ## Troubleshooting